chwress/net_star/README.md

 # Troubleshooting

-I guess there are going to surface a couple problems with these tools sooner or later.
+I guess there are going to surface a couple of problems with these tools sooner or later.
 One thing that I stumbled over is the following:

 ## PCAP-ng

-A while ago wireshark's/tshark's default output is in `pcap-ng` format. `dpkt` (or the libpcap wrapper?) is not able to process these.
+A while ago wireshark's/tshark's default output is in `pcap-ng` format. `dpkt` (or the libpcap wrapper?) cannot process these.
 Please make sure to operate in `pcap` format.
 If necessary please convert our pcap file using Wireshark's `editcap`:

 ```
 editcap "$old" "$new" -F pcap